 What ingredients are in sesame chicken?

 This Crockpot Sesame recipe is a perfect balance of savory, sweet, and tangy with a kick of heat.
-It’s savory from the soy sauce, aromatic from the garlic and ginger, sweet from the brown sugar, tangy from the hoisin, ketchup and rice vinegar finished off with a splash of sweet heat from Asian Sweet Chili Sauce.
+It’s savory from the soy sauce, aromatic from the garlic and ginger, sweet from the brown sugar, tangy from the hoisin, ketchup and rice wine finished off with a splash of sweet heat from Asian Sweet Chili Sauce.
 I’m drooling all over again.
 Here is what you’ll need for this Sesame Chicken recipe:

 - chicken breasts: you are welcome to substitute chicken thighs if you prefer.
 Chicken thighs often require less cooking time, so adjust cooking accordingly.